microsoft/DynamicTelemetry/docs/docs/Rude_Q_and_A.md

 [Clear Failure Schemas](./PositionPaper.ClearFailuresViaSchema.document.md)

-####
+### Q5: What is the Change Approach - "are we hoping to see lots of experimentation, or is this a community standards approach, like IETF"

-### Q2: What is the Change Approach - "is this a case law problem, where you just need lots of teams to try and experiment, or is this a community standards approach, like IETF"
+#### A5: